Bullying: Victims

 Victims often have characteristics such as being physically and mentally weak, as well as being easily distraught emotionally.
 They may also have physical characteristics that make them easier targets for bullies such as being overweight or having some type of physical deformity.
 Boys are more likely to be victims of physical bullying while girls are more likely to be bullied indirectly.

 Low levels of self-esteem has been identified as a frequent antecedent of bullying victimization.
 Victims of traditional bullying tend to have lower global, social, body-related, and emotional self-esteem compared to uninvolved students.

 Victims of cyberbullying, on the other hand, may not have lower self-esteem scores than uninvolved students but might have higher body-related self-esteem than both victims of traditional bullying and bullies.

 It has also been shown that victims are more likely to employ self-defeating or self-deprecating humor intended to entertain others at the expense of themselves and their own feelings.

 Effects

-Mona O'Moore of the Anti-Bullying Centre at Trinity College in Dublin, has written, "There is a growing body of research which indicates that individuals, whether child or adult, who are persistently subjected to abusive behavior are at risk of stress related illness which can sometimes lead to suicide."
+Mona O'Moore of the Anti-Bullying Centre at Trinity College Dublin, has written, "There is a growing body of research which indicates that individuals, whether child or adult, who are persistently subjected to abusive behavior are at risk of stress related illness which can sometimes lead to suicide."

 Those who have been the targets of bullying can develop long-term emotional and behavioral problems.
 Bullying can cause loneliness, depression, anxiety, lead to low self-esteem and increased susceptibility to illness.
 Bullying has also been shown to cause maladjustment in young children, and targets of bullying who were also bullies themselves exhibit even greater social difficulties.
 A mental health report also found that bullying was linked to eating disorders, anxiety, body dysmorphia and other negative psychological effects.
 Both victims and perpetrators have been shown to exhibit higher levels of loneliness.